stpope/Siren9C/README.md

 The Siren system is a general-purpose software framework for music and sound composition, processing, performance, and analysis; it is a collection of about 350 classes written in Smalltalk-80 (40 kLOC or so).
 This version of Siren (9.0) works on Cuis Smalltalk (available for free) and supports [real soon] streaming I/O via OpenSoundControl (OSC), MIDI, and multi-channel audio ports.
 The Siren release is available via the web from the URL http://FASTLabInc.com/Siren.
 Note that you need a Smalltalk virtual machine and run-time to use Siren; you can down-load the free system from the Cuis developers at https://cuis.st or https://github.com/Cuis-Smalltalk/Cuis-Smalltalk

+For a more detailed introduction, take a look at the page for Siren 9 in VisualWorks at https://github.com/stpope/Siren9

 Siren is a programming framework and tool kit; the intended audience is Smalltalk developers, or users willing to learn Smalltalk in order to write their own applications.
 The built-in applications are meant as demonstrations of the use of the libraries, rather than as end-user applications.
 Siren is not a MIDI sequencer, nor a score notation editor, through both of these applications would be easy to implement with the Siren framework.

 There are several elements to Siren: